ruyrybeyro/chrootvpn/README.md

 KNOWN FEATURES

 .
-The script/chroot is not designed to allow automatic remote deploying of new versions of both CShell (or SNX?).
+The script/chroot is not designed to allow automatic remote deploying of new versions of both CShell (or SNX?)-aparently this functionality is not supported for Linux clients.
 If the status command of this script shows new versions, uninstall and install it again;

 .
 The CShell daemon runs with a separate non-privileged user, and not using the logged in user;